encukou/freezeyt/README.md

 app = "app_module:namespace.wsgi_application"
 ```

-When configuration is given as a Python dict, `app` can be given as the WSGI application object, rather than a string.
+When configuration is given as a Python dict, `app` can be given as the WSGI
+or ASGI application object, rather than a string.

+### Application interface (WSGI or ASGI)

+The `app_interface` config option specifies the interface to be used when
+calling `app`:

+- `wsgi` (default): `app` should be a WSGI application, as defined in PEP 3333.
+- `asgi`: `app` should be a ASGI single-callable application,
+  as specified in [asgi.readthedocs.io](https://asgi.readthedocs.io) (version 3).

 ### Output